 Are you interested in pursuing studies about social, political, and cultural issues?
 Do you want to explore the relationships between humans and the environment while learning about the coasts and ocean?

 In the process of being designed, the Marine Studies Major housed in the College of Liberal Arts will focus on the social, political, and cultural issues of the coasts and ocean and be built on a meaningful understanding of marine natural science.
-This program is being developed by OSU's world-leading research and academic faculty and anticipated to be available Fall 2019.
+This program is being developed by OSU's world-leading research and academic faculty and not yet available in the course catalog.

 Do you want to learn about ocean processes, marine life, and the ocean's connections with the atmosphere and land?
 Do you want to learn about conservation of the coasts, ocean, and marine resources?